gh-unit/gh-unit/README.markdown

 ![gh-unit1](http://rel.me.s3.amazonaws.com/gh-unit/images/gh-unit1.jpg)
 ![gh-unit2](http://rel.me.s3.amazonaws.com/gh-unit/images/gh-unit2.jpg)

-Optionally, you can create and and set a prefix header (Tests_Prefix.pch) and add #import <GHUnit/GHUnit.h> to it, and then you won't have to include that import for every test.
+- Optionally, you can create and and set a prefix header (Tests_Prefix.pch) and add #import <GHUnit/GHUnit.h> to it, and then you won't have to include that import for every test.
+- To embed GHUnit in your project see below.

 ## Adding a GHUnit Test Target (iPhone)

 Coming soon!

+## Embedding GHUnit in your project (Mac OS X)

+- Copy GHUnit.framework into your project directory somewhere.
+- Add a New Target.
+Select Cocoa Application.
+Name it 'Tests' (or something similar).
+- Add an 'Existing Framework' and select GHUnit.framework from your project directory.
+- Double check to make sure GHUnit.framework is a linked library in the test target info.
+- Make your application or framework a direct dependency in the test target info.
+(This will cause your application or framework to build before the test target.)
+- Add a New Build Phase | New Copy Files Build Phase to the test target.
+	- Select Absolute Path (hidden in drop-down), and for the path enter: `$(TARGET_BUILD_DIR)`
+- Create a test main.
+For example, create a file called TestsMain.m (or similar), that loads and runs the test application.
+(See above.)

 ## Using SenTestingKit